A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Preliminaries on Pro-Categories

 \section{Preliminaries on Pro-Categories}

 In this section we bring a short review of the necessary background on pro-categories.
-Some of the definitions and lemmas given here are slightly non standard.
-This material can be found in \cite{AM}, \cite{EH}, and \cite{Isa}.
-Many of the ideas in this section (and paper) are influenced by Isaksen's work on pro categories (see for example \cite{Isa}).
+Some of the definitions and lemmas given here are slightly non-standard.
+Standard references on pro-categories include \cite{AM} and \cite{SGA4-I}.
+For the homotopical parts the reader is referred to \cite{BaSc}, \cite{EH} and \cite{Isa}.
+Many of the ideas in this section (and paper) are influenced by Isaksen's work on pro-categories.